This post may contain affiliate links. Please read our disclosure policy.

 Yes, but keep a close eye on them—cast iron holds heat more intensely than a baking sheet, so the bottoms may brown faster and may burn suddenly.

-Not alone.
+No problem!
 Instead, use half plain yogurt (or sour cream) and half milk by volume to mimic the thick, tangy consistency of buttermilk.
 Or try 1 full cup of plain kefir as an easy 1 to 1 buttermilk substitute.
+Avoid using regular milk with just a little acid added to it, which won't create the thick, tangy, low moisture qualities of real store-bought buttermilk.

 Can I use powdered buttermilk?